 Due to the massive concentrations of loads of species you are guaranteed a wonderful show at any time of year.
 Mainly due to the fact that the animals here do not leave the Crater floor, you can have outstanding game drives at any time of year.
 The only problem with Ngorongoro is how busy the park can become, which has an adverse effect on the quality of game viewing on offer.
 July and August are incredibly busy months, as is Christmas and much of February.
 But the reality of Ngorongoro is that game viewing should be seen as a bonus – it is the sheer beauty of being on safari in an extinct volcano that should be your reason to travel here.

-Ngorongoro’s recent raise in its park fees have meant that this is Africa’s most expensive destination to be on safari.
+Ngorongoro’s recent raise in its park fees have meant that this is an expensive destination to be on safari.
 The cost of taking a vehicle onto the floor of the Ngorongoro is $300, whereas the park fee itself is $60 – and this is before you pay for your accommodation for the night!
-In summary, this really is not a cheap place to be on safari – far from it.
 Travel in November, however, as well as April and May, and the standard low season rates apply to all the properties in the Ngorongoro Conservation Area.
 This is the most affordable time of year to be in the park.

 Activities in the Ngorongoro Crater are limited to game drives only.
 Walking safari as well as night safari is not permitted.
 There are picnic areas on the Crater floor, but the main activity is daytime game driving.
 There are lodges on the Crater rim that offer short walks, but you have to move farther afield into the Ngorongoro Conservation Area to find any proper walking areas or villages to visit.